Kahfisa/Business-Performance-Analytics-Kimia-Farma/README.md

 ## Objective
-- Building analysis tables (data marts) to support dashboard visualization.
+- Building analysis tables to support dashboard visualization.
 - Designing and delivering an interactive dashboard to analyze and monitor business performance.